hashicorp/actions-go-build/README.md

 ### Build Environment

-The following variables are exported when `build_instructions` are executed, so you can use them in your script and they're available to programs your script calls.
+The following variables are exported when `instructions` are executed, so you can use them in your script and they're available to programs your script calls.